wf2213/TwoGroupAEVisualization/README.md

 This file provides the code for adverse event (AE) type visualization [Shiny app](https://wf2213.shinyapps.io/AEShinyApp_TwoGroup/) designed to visually compare adverse event types and categories between two treatment arms.

-The development of this project is funded by *the Impact Award* from *the Hope Foundation*.
+The development of this project is funded by *the Impact Award* from [the Hope Foundation](https://thehopefoundation.org/funding-opportunities/#:~:text=The%20SWOG%2FHope%20Impact%20Award,conceptual%20stages%20of%20these%20projects.).

 With the code, you will be able to: